Digital image

 A digital image is an image composed of picture elements, also known as pixels, each with finite, discrete quantities of numeric representation for its intensity or gray level that is an output from its two-dimensional functions fed as input by its spatial coordinates denoted with x, y on the x-axis and y-axis, respectively.
-Depending on whether the image resolution is fixed, it may be of vector or raster type.
+An image can be vector or raster type.
+By itself, the term "digital image" usually refers to raster images or bitmapped images (as opposed to vector images).

 Raster

 Raster images have a finite set of digital values, called picture elements or pixels.
 The digital image contains a fixed number of rows and columns of pixels.
 Pixels are the smallest individual element in an image, holding quantized values that represent the brightness of a given color at any specific point.

 Typically, the pixels are stored in computer memory as a raster image or raster map, a two-dimensional array of small integers.
 These values are often transmitted or stored in a compressed form.

 Raster images can be created by a variety of input devices and techniques, such as digital cameras, scanners, coordinate-measuring machines, seismographic profiling, airborne radar, and more.
 They can also be synthesized from arbitrary non-image data, such as mathematical functions or three-dimensional geometric models; the latter being a major sub-area of computer graphics.
 The field of digital image processing is the study of algorithms for their transformation.